eallrich/checkniner/README.md

 intended to be as automated as practical.
 You'll only need to provide:

 - A fresh Ubuntu 18.04 64-bit server
-- A domain name pointed to the server's IP address
+- A domain name pointing to the server's IP address
 - A [Sentry](https://sentry.io/) DSN
 - A secret key to restrict access to exported files